cbarrick/wedding.cbarrick.dev/index.md

   </dd>
 </dl>

-Shadyside Presbyterian Church and The Mansions On Fifth are a short five minute walk apart in the beautiful Shadyside neighborhood.
+Shadyside Presbyterian Church and The Mansions On Fifth are a short two minute walk apart in the beautiful Shadyside neighborhood.

 </section>